fsist/future-streams/README.md

    is not ready to receive it; instead they wait for the subscriber.
 If no subscriber is present (including when one unsubscribes), a Source will wait for another to subscribe.
    This is suitable for sources that produce data from storage or is calculated when it is requested by a deterministic function.
-It is unsuitable for sources that produce data tied to a clock (e.g. a clock) or data that becomes irrelevant if not processed quickly (e.g. a stock ticker).
+It is unsuitable for sources that produce data tied to a clock (e.g. a tick every second) or data that becomes irrelevant if not processed quickly (e.g. a stock ticker).
 2. *Singlecast*.
 All Sources support exactly one subscriber.
 This makes both the API and the implementation much simpler.
    Multicast behavior can still be obtained via explicit methods that split a Source into several Sources.